 How you allocate marketing funds can vary according to a few different factors.

-Factors that determine your marketing budget percentage of revenue
+Factors that influence your marketing budget

 1. Business goals